jpawlowski/hugo-web-feeds/README.md

 However, on Wikipedia it is currently only known as "just another type" of [data feeds](https://en.wikipedia.org/wiki/Data_feed) with no relation to be an official [web feed](https://en.wikipedia.org/wiki/Web_feed) format yet.
 This is why the JSON Feed format is marked as _experimental_ here, especially as visitors need to have a state-of-the-art feed reader that is supporting this brand new format.
 That is why it cannot be the only format offered without risking to loose interest of visitors to subscribe.

-The default file name for Atom feeds is `feed.json` and may be adjusted as described at the end of the [install section](#installing).
+The default file name for JSON Feed files is `feed.json`.

 ## Getting Started